GabrieIIeaI/atomic-design-next/README.md

 This guide provides instructions on how to run the project using Docker and Docker Compose, as well as how to run it without Docker.

+## Overview

+This project follows the Atomic Design methodology for component-based architecture, ensuring a scalable and maintainable structure.

 ## Prerequisites

 - **Docker**: Ensure Docker is installed on your machine.
 [Install Docker](https://docs.docker.com/get-docker/)